Welsh National Opera: 21st century

 — Richard Morrison in The Times on WNO's 2010 Die Meistersinger.

 From 2006 to 2011, the chief executive (titled "artistic director") was John Fisher.
 His term overlapped with that of Lothar Koenigs, who was music director from 2009 to 2016.
 A highlight of this period was the 2010 production of Die Meistersinger, produced by Richard Jones, with Bryn Terfel as Hans Sachs.

 In 2011, David Pountney was appointed to succeed Fisher as chief executive.
 He had worked with the company since the 1970s, most recently on a 2006 The Flying Dutchman with Terfel which was set in space.
 In 2013 he programmed a trilogy of operas set in Tudor England: Donizetti's Anna Bolena, Maria Stuarda and Roberto Devereux, with another trilogy the following year, on the theme of fallen women – Puccini's Manon Lescaut, Henze's Boulevard Solitude and Verdi's La traviata.
 For 2016 Pountney scheduled another trilogy, this time on the theme of Figaro, consisting of Mozart's The Marriage of Figaro and Rossini's The Barber of Seville and a new work, Figaro Gets a Divorce with music by Elena Langer and libretto by Pountney.

 In September 2015, WNO announced the appointment of Tomáš Hanus as its next music director, taking office for the 2016–17 season.
 Simultaneously, Carlo Rizzi was named the company's conductor laureate, with immediate effect.
 From 2019 to 2023, Aidan Lang was general director of the company.
-In December 2023, WNO announced the appointment of Christopher Barron as interim general director, effective January 2024.
-Barron is scheduled to remain in the post through September 2024.
-In July 2024, WNO announced the appointments of Adele Thomas and Sarah Crabtree as joint holders of the posts of general director and chief executive officer, effective January 2025.
+In December 2023, WNO announced Christopher Barron as interim general director, effective January 2024 to guide the company during a period of change as a result of simultaneous funding cuts from Arts Council England and Arts Council Wales in 2022 and 2023 respectively.
+Barron remained in the post until September 2024.
+In July 2024, WNO announced the appointments of Adele Thomas and Sarah Crabtree as co CEOs / General Directors, effective January 2025.